syh7/DnDwiki/src/main/resources/raw/darninia/sessions arc 1/session 33 - straight into the nether.md

 + enter valley
 + dead flora everywhere
-+ it is the place we went to during Öfakko's challenge of Kalaaf!
++ it is the place we went to during Öfakkö's challenge of Kalaaf!
 + only we did not save anybody apparently, houses are ruins, plants are dead
 + ours was just a dream :(